Brett-Tanner/Journal/2024/May_24.md

 - [] Investigate what happens if you upload a new asset with the same key as an existing one
 - [] When importing the historical setsu/inquiries, try insert/upsert_all with record_timestamps: false to set our own created at
 - [] In August 2022, RDS certificate [expires](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html#UsingWithRDS.SSL-certificate-rotation-updating).
 Will need to rotate to avoid connectivity issues.
-- [] Move control of the domain from Onamae to Cloudflare
-- Platform Upgrades
-  - TEST ALL ON STAGING FIRST
-  - [] Bump AWS platform version
-    - [] And enable YJIT
-  - [] Try bumping Ruby version to latest stable (can maybe install manually with a pre-deploy hook)
 - [] Add button to generate photo service armband PDF for parties
   - Printable template with kids' names and a color which shows their photo status